Skip to main content

 Standard User

-A Standard User is a user in Wistia who can create and upload any new content, including media, folders, Live events, recordings, and Channels.
+A Standard User in Wistia can create and upload new content, including media, folders, Live events, recordings, and Channels.
 They have admin permissions for any content that they create, and can also be added to existing folders and Channels with varying permission levels.

 Swatch